ekzhu/go-set-similarity-search/README.md

         []string{"a", "b", "c", "d"},
         []string{"a", "b", "c", "d", "e"},
     }
+    // Use frequency order transformation to replace the string tokens
+    // with integers.
     sets, dict := SetSimilaritySearch.FrequencyOrderTransform(rawSets)
+    // Build a search index.
     searchIndex, err := SetSimilaritySearch.NewSearchIndex(sets,
         /*similarityFunctionName=*/"jaccard",
         /*similarityThreshold=*/0.1)
-    querySet := dict.Transform([]string{"a", "c", "d"})
+    // Use dictionary to transform a query set. querySet := dict.Transform([]string{"a", "c", "d"})
+    // Query the search index.
     searchResults := searchIndex.Query(querySet)
+    // The results contain the indexes of sets to the original
+    // rawSets and sets slices.
     for _, result := range searchResults {
         fmt.Println(result)
     }